The Gravityz, Penang – World’s Highest Obstacle Course Challenge

 The certificate.

-Although I had a fear of heights (still do), I found that I was not as scared as I should have been.
-I think this was because the two other girls were more freaked out than I was.
-That gave me a much-needed ego boost.
+Although I do have a fear of heights (and still do), I wasn’t as scared as I expected.
+I think it helped that the two girls in the group were even more terrified than I was.
+It gave me an unexpected confidence boost.

-So, I think I have found the perfect solution for conquering my fears: next time I want to try something scary, I must remember to bring a wimpy friend along.
+So I may have found the perfect strategy for facing my fears: next time I try something scary, I’ll bring someone even more scared than me.

 Have you tried anything like this before?
-Share your experience in the comment section below.
+Share your experience in the comments below.

 Leave a Reply